-PDP: S’Court to Hear Anyanwu’s Appeal Against Sack as National Secretary March 10
+PDP: S’Court to Hear Anyanwu’s Appeal against Sack as National Secretary March 10

 Anyanwu, on the other hand was given two days to reply on point of law.

-Meanwhile, the motion for stay of execution of the judgment of the appellate court was not heard by the apex court.
+Meanwhile, the motion for stay of execution of the judgement of the appellate court was not heard by the apex court.